aswanthnarayan/Brocamp/Week 2&3/Javascript.md

 ```
 5. **FOR OF LOOP**
-The `for...of` loop is used to iterate over iterable objects like arrays, strings, and NodeLists.
+The `for...of` loop is used to iterate over iterable objects like arrays, strings, and Node Lists.

 ```js
 let numbers = [1, 2, 3, 4, 5];